lsst-sqre/sqr-039/index.rst

 To support this, the notebook aspect will, on notebook launch, retrieve the user's UID and their group memberships, including GIDs, from a metadata service and use that information to set file system permissions and POSIX credentials inside the notebook container appropriately.

 Users will also want to easily copy files from their local system into file storage accessible by the notebook aspect, ideally via some implicit sync or shared file system that does not require an explicit copy command.
-The exact mechanism for doing this is still to be determined, but will likely involve a server on the Rubin Science Platform side that accepts user credentials and then performs file operations with appropriate permissions as determined by the user's group membership by assuming the user's UID and GIDs.
+The exact mechanism for doing this is still to be determined, but will likely involve a server on the Science Platform side that accepts user credentials and then performs file operations with appropriate permissions as determined by the user's group membership by assuming the user's UID and GIDs.
 User authentication for remote file system operations will be via the same access token as remote API calls.
 See :ref:`api-auth`.